zjc664656505/BQ_PROJECT/README.md

 2. Report_Data_Management.ipynb: Notebook contains the code for preprocessing, and managing the raw data for the project.
 (Better not run it)
 3. Data_3000.csv: The processed data for modelling in this report which has the sample size of 3000.
 4. BQ_DataVisualization.ipynb: Notebook includes the code for dataset visualization for important sectors, Pearson Correlations between financial variables, and the differences between and within different sectors and states.
-5. Revenue_Ebitda_Income_feature+model+eval.ipynb: Notebook that contains the code of importing the sample processed dataset to do feature selection, model training, and evaluations, mainly for revenue, EBITDA, net income.
+5. REI_feature+model+eval+visual.ipynb: Notebook that contains the code of importing the sample processed dataset to do feature selection, model training, evaluations, and visualizations, mainly for revenue, EBITDA, net income.
 (Important: The whole training could take >10 minutes, so we train offline and upload the model with the imported data)

 Contributors - University of California, Irvine:
 1. Junchen Zhao (junchez3@uci.edu).